kammitama5/kammitama5.github.io/_posts/2022-05-20-Friday-May-20th.md

 - I also caught up with a New York researcher mentor and friend (she's amazing and I love her insights!), had some other logistics meetings for some organizational stuff, and attended an audio "sesh" for our open-source summer intern group on Discord.
 - One of the compliments I got from my mentor this week was that I think like a mathematician in terms of my ability to accept abstraction.
 I am very pleased by this!
 The second was that I (apparently) work very hard.
 These were two compliments / abilities I did not know about myself, so I'm grateful.
+I'm also filling in gaps in my knowledge, and learning about some *really* cool stuff!!
+I'm excited just thinking about it!
 I'm so grateful for all of the support and this week has been fulfilling and therapeutic for me.
 - It's been a mind-blowingly fun week, and I can't imagine how the time passed by so quickly.

 ## Upcoming